 5. Mountain biking

-Take the trusty steed on an epic adventure: hit the Australian Alpine Epic Trail – the first trail in the southern hemisphere deemed officially 'epic' by the International Mountain Bicycling Association (IMBA).
+Welcome to Victoria's top spot for biking.
+Hit the Australian Alpine Epic Trail – the first trail in the southern hemisphere deemed officially 'epic' by the International Mountain Bicycling Association (IMBA).

 Pick up trail maps from visitor information centres or let local mountain biking tour operators lead the way.